etaque/elm-route-parser/README.md

+# Elm Route Parser

-# Route parser for Elm, based on parser combinators
+A route parser in Elm, on top of parser combinators.
 Based on [jasonzoladz's gist](https://gist.github.com/jasonzoladz/b68475f4f3eced50d88f), with a bit of sugar syntax.

+Functions `static`, `dyn1`... returns instance of [Elm-Combine](http://package.elm-lang.org/packages/Bogdanp/elm-combine/latest) parsers, so you can just roll one of your own if those helpers are not enough for your use case.

 ## Usage